ANSSI-FR/IPECC/README.md

 You can then copy the produced binaries `build/ec_self_tests_(sw|hw)` and `build/ec_utils_(sw|hw)` on the target platform and execute them.

 As we can see below, the performance benchmark shows a **factor 6** on average between the pure software version and the hardware accelerated one.
-The benchmarks have been performed on a [Zynq Arty Z7](https://digilent.com/reference/programmable-logic/arty-z7/start) board.
+The benchmarks have been performed on a [Zynq Arty Z7](https://digilent.com/reference/programmable-logic/arty-z7/start) board (with the shuffling coutnermeasure disabled).

 ```
 az7-ecc-axi:/home/petalinux# ./ec_self_tests_sw perf